renpy/renpy/sphinx/source/config.rst

 .. var:: config.imagemap_cache = True

-    If true, imagemap hotspots will be cached to PNG files, reducting time and memory usage, but increasing the size of the game on disk.
+    If true, imagemap hotspots will be cached to PNG files, reducing time and memory usage, but increasing the size of the game on disk.
 Set this to false to disable this behavior.

 .. var:: config.implicit_with_none = True